Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle: Modeling the claim development

 \begin{remark} Analogue to what is done in the classical GLM reserving literature, one can change the Poisson assumption to an overdispersed Poisson assumption without altering the point estimates, see \citeA[p.~323]{mccullagh19}. \end{remark}

 This model, which we will refer to as the age-model, assumes that the claim development depends only on age, that is, on the development period of the claim (recall Table \ref{tab:mortalitynonlife}).
-Then the log likelihood is given by
+Then the log-likelihood is given by

 leading to the first order condition

 with minimizer